Music Editor & Composer for film, TV, advertising and live events

 Director & Record Producer

-Run an independent record label end-to-end: editing, mixing, mastering, album-cover art direction and publicity.
-Releases include Dan Jones' BAFTA-winning score for Any Human Heart and Gerald Busby's score for Robert Altman's 3 Women.
+I co-run an independent record label with end-to-end involvement in most releases: editing, mixing, mastering, album-cover art design & direction, and publicity.
+Releases include Dan Jones‘ BAFTA-winning score for Any Human Heart and Gerald Busby’s score for Robert Altman’s cult classic 3 Women.

 2014 – 2016